 The Cardiac MR PET CT Program is a joint basic and clinical research program supported by Massachusetts General Hospital Imaging and the Division of Cardiology.
 Since 2000 the program has developed into multidisciplinary effort across all adavanced noninvasive cardiovascular imaging such as CT, MR, and PET.
-The program brings together a group of investigators interested to develop and use these technologies to improve patient management and is lead by Dr. Udo Hoffmann (Director) and Dr. Ahmed Tawakol (Co-Director).
-The program is active in landmark epidemiology studies and clinical trials in cardiovascular medicine such as the Framingham Heart Study, ROMICAT II, and PROMISE (Cardiovascular Imaging Core (CVIC) Lab) and is pioneering the use of PET imaging in cardiovascular pharamaceutical trials.
+The program brings together a group of investigators interested to develop and use these technologies to improve patient management and is led by Dr. Udo Hoffmann (Director) and Dr. Tomas Neilan (Co-Director).
+The program is active in landmark epidemiology studies and clinical trials in cardiovascular medicine such as the Framingham Heart Study, ROMICAT II, and PROMISE (Cardiovascular Imaging Core (CVIC) Lab) and is pioneering the use of PET imaging in cardiovascular pharmaceutical trials.

 The Cardiac MR-PET-CT program was established in 2000 under the leadership of Prof. Thomas J. Brady as an integrated program between cardiology and radiology at Mass General.
 The team of outstanding investigators is now led by Dr. Udo Hoffmann.
 The program plays a key role in landmark clinical trials in cardiovascular medicine such as the Framingham Heart Study, ROMICAT II and PROMISE.